Puning Guangdong, China Travel Guide

 Puning General Market and other local wet markets are superb places for fresh produce, meats, seafood, and various prepared foods and snacks.
 Some shopping centers feature food courts.

 Fine dining establishments are limited in Puning.
-Higher-end hotels may present refined dining, sometimes with elevated regional specialties.
+Higher-end hotels may present refined dining, at times with elevated regional specialties.

 For extensive international fine dining, consider nearby Shantou or Guangzhou.

-Check larger hotels for a more upscale ambiance and service, often with a mix of local and some broader Chinese cuisines.
+Check larger hotels for a more upscale ambiance and service, typically with a mix of local and some broader Chinese cuisines.

 Reservations may be advisable for these venues.